asyrafzulkifli/AMLS_assignment24_25-/AMLS_24_25_SN21001347/README.md

 - main.py: Main file to run all of the models used

 ## Packages used
-numpy matplotlib torch torchvision torchaudio scikit-learn medmnist scipy pandas imbalanced-learn
+pip install numpy matplotlib torch torchvision torchaudio scikit-learn medmnist scipy pandas imbalanced-learn

 ## Instructions
 - Download breastmnist.npz and bloodmnist.npz and place them into the Datasets/ folder